Stahlhelm-TV/Undead-Streets-Source/README.md

 **Our Team: [Visit](https://github.com/Stahlhelm-TV/Undead-Streets-Source/blob/dev/Credits.md)**

+## Bug Report
+You want to report a bug or tell us something?
+Send it here: [Click](https://github.com/Stahlhelm-TV/bug-reports/issues/new/choose)

 ### Other Info's
 We also got a channel which is dedicated to the Undead Streets mod in Ocramium's Server: [Join](https://discord.gg/BEAMcGH)
 My Private server where all my projects are stored: [Join](https://discord.gg/fqwWZ4h)